Sch3lp/wedding-challenge/slides/part2.md

-# Part 3
+# Part 2

 ## Recap
 Screen that allows choosing Assignee and showing a welcome message.
 In this part:
-* Persisting user state as cookies
-* Showing Challenges for the selected assignee
-* More Unit Testing components
+* Combining Bulma's Dropdown and htmx's active search into a different assignee selection component, using expand and contract
+* Approval Tests before refactoring

 ## LiveCoding
 ### Intro
-1. Start app in debug (for hot-reloading) and show http://localhost:8080, select assignee, refresh page
+1. Start app in debug (for hot-reloading) and show http://localhost:8080, select assignee

 Explain plan: